kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <div id="textTarget"></div>
 ...
 {% endprism %}
-As before, create two buttons with a class called `btn` and a data-attribute called `data-file`.
-And `data-file` stores the file that should be loaded using AJAX.
+We created two buttons with a class called `btn` and a data-attribute called `data-file`. `data-file` stored the name of the file that had to be loaded with AJAX.
 {% prism javascript %}
 // sample12/scripts.js
 $(".btn").click(function(){